A bit about Mountainfeet...

-Within the shop, we have experience in mountain biking, paragliding, skiing, ski-touring, sailing, diving, windsurfing and canoeing and so can deal with most enquiries!
-Si now also attempts to bring a modicum of experience as a (un-talented but knowledgeable) fell runner to the shop – we stock a decent range of off road running shoes.
+Within the shop, Si has experience in mountain biking, paragliding, skiing, ski-touring, sailing, diving, windsurfing and canoeing and so can deal with most enquiries!
+Si now also attempts to bring a modicum of experience as a (un-talented but knowledgeable) fell runner to the shop – he stocks a decent range of off road running shoes.

-Our major speciality is in expert footwear fitting and we are highly committed to educating customers on the benefits of knowing more about their feet and good fitting practice.
-To this end we feel we offer a much more comprehensive service than most other footwear shops – see our footwear fitting method page.
+Mountainfeet's major speciality is in expert footwear fitting and Si is highly committed to educating customers on the benefits of knowing more about their feet and good fitting practice.
+To this end he feels Mountainfeet offers a much more comprehensive service than most other footwear shops – see our footwear fitting method page.

-We were also privileged to have had the company of Cap the Collie Dog in the shop for many years.
-His loss in August 2010 devastated us and many of our customers and you'll see loads of pictures of him in the shop and here on our web site.
-He was a real free spirit who was happiest on the hills, running beside us on our mountain bikes or keeping us company on walks all over the UK.
+The shop was also privileged to have had the company of Cap the Collie Dog in the shop for many years.
+His loss in August 2010 devastated all the staff and many customers and you'll see loads of pictures of him in the shop and on the web site.
+He was a real free spirit who was happiest on the hills, running beside Si and his mountain bike or keeping him company on walks all over the UK.
 Cap was a stunning character who added a certain "je ne sais quoi" to life at Mountainfeet and is sorely missed but very fondly remembered.

-The good news now though is we have a new 'apprentice' sheepdog called Gyp who Si has trained up.
+Happily, there is a new pretender to Cap's crown called Gyp who Si has trained up to an impressive standard.
 Gyp comes from a distinguished line of Cumbrian working dogs and he's managed to fill Cap's large and unique paws very well!
 Cap was a tough act to follow so the young 'un has had his work cut out...

-To summarise, our shop is a chilled out specialist shop where the emphasis is on expertise and courteous service – two qualities that seem in very short supply these days.
-In order to preserve those values we'd just say one thing – use us or lose us...!
+To summarise, Mountainfeet is a chilled out specialist shop where the emphasis is on expertise and courteous service – two qualities that seem in very short supply these days.
+In order to preserve those values Si would say just one thing – use it or lose it...!